-The collection presentation for the reopening of the Rieckhallen features ten large-scale works from the past 25 years, including several new acquisitions being presented to the public for the first time.
+The presentation of the collection as part of the reopening of the Rieckhallen shows ten large-format works from the last 25 years, including several new acquisitions that are being presented to the public for the first time.
 These works raise questions about the future of a museum for contemporary art.

-The exhibition title suggests that museums are dynamic institutions that continually evolve.
-As society changes, so does art, which is reflected in the close connection between artists, museums, and their environment.
-A museum for contemporary art is an integral part of society, promoting cultural production and constantly adapting to technological advancements and demographic shifts.
-With this collection presentation, Hamburger Bahnhof looks to the future, actively addressing these challenges.
+The exhibition title refers to the fact that museums are dynamic institutions that are constantly evolving.
+In a changing society, art is also changing, which is reflected in the close connection between artists, museums and their environment.
+A contemporary art museum is an integral part of society, fosters cultural production and must continuously adapt to technological advances and demographic changes.
+With this collection presentation, the Hamburger Bahnhof is looking to the future to actively meet these challenges

-With these and other acquisitions and gifts, as seen in the current collection presentation Nationalgalerie: A Collection for the 21st Century, Hamburger Bahnhof fulfils its mission to collect contemporary art and further develop the Nationalgalerie’s collection.
+With these and other acquisitions and donations, as currently presented in the collection presentation "Nationalgalerie.
+A Collection for the 21st Century", the Hamburger Bahnhof is fulfilling its mission to collect contemporary art and further develop the Nationalgalerie's collection.

-The Nationalgalerie’s collection was founded in 1861 through a gift by consul and banker Joachim Heinrich Wilhelm Wagener, who bequeathed his holdings of contemporary 19th-century art to the Prussian state.
-Since its inception, the collection has been committed to contemporary art and has been expanded from generation to generation.
-Each new work added to the collection alters and enriches this archive of artistic interpretations of the world for future generations.
+The collection of the Nationalgalerie was founded in 1861 by a donation from the consul and banker Joachim Heinrich Wilhelm Wagener, who bequeathed his holdings of 19th century contemporary art to the Prussian state.
+Since its foundation, the collection has been committed to contemporary art and has been expanded from generation to generation.
+Each new work added to the collection changes and expands this archive of artistic interpretations of the world for future generations.

 Artists

-Cevdet Erek, Elmgreen & Dragset, Manaf Halbouni, Anne Imhof, Maurizio Nannucci, Ricarda Roggan, Jeremy Shaw, Jasmin Werner, David Zink Yi
+Cevdet Erek, Elmgreen & Dragset, Manaf Halbouni, Anne Imhof, Maurizio Nannucci, Ricarda Roggan, Jeremy Shaw.

-The exhibition is curated by Sam Bardaouil, director of Hamburger Bahnhof – Nationalgalerie der Gegenwart, and Gabriele Knapstein, deputy director and head of collections at Hamburger Bahnhof – Nationalgalerie der Gegenwart.
+The exhibition is curated by Sam Bardaouil, Director Hamburger Bahnhof - Nationalgalerie der Gegenwart, and Gabriele Knapstein, Deputy Director and Head of Collection Hamburger Bahnhof - Nationalgalerie der Gegenwart.

 The exhibition is supported by Hamburger Bahnhof International Companions e.
 V.